martinResearch/puzzleAI/README.md

 * minidungeons http://minidungeons.com/
 could have a look at https://en.wikipedia.org/wiki/List_of_puzzle_video_games

-## the Arcade Learning Environment
+## The Arcade Learning Environment

 the Arcade Learning Environment (ALE) is developed by Bellamare et. al. (Bellemare et al. 2013) and used by e.g. Google DeepMind (Mnih et al. 2015).
 ALE includes games from the Atari 2600 emulator,